Mes0903/MesBlog/src/risc-v/ACLINT/README.md

 3. ACLINT 的改進
     <details> <summary>原文</summary>

-    > The RISC-V ACLINT specification takes a more modular approach by defining separate memory mapped devices for IPI and timer functionalities.
+    > The RISC-V ACLINT specification takes a more modular approach by defining separate memory mapped devices for IPI and timer functionalities.<br><br>
     >
-    > This modularity allows RISC-V platforms to omit some of the RISC-V ACLINT devices for when the platform has an alternate mechanism.
+    > This modularity allows RISC-V platforms to omit some of the RISC-V ACLINT devices for when the platform has an alternate mechanism.<br><br>
     >
     > In addition to modularity, the RISC-V ACLINT specification also defines a dedicated memory mapped device for supervisor-level IPIs.

     </details>